Giving to Marlboro

 For information on how to make your gift to Marlboro, reference our ways to give.Give Online

+How can you help support the students of today?
+By contributing to the Annual Fund.
 Every dollar raised for the Annual Fund goes directly toward supporting faculty, students, staff, physical plant, and general operation of the college.
-While challenges continue to exist for enrollment at small, rural liberal arts colleges, meeting this significant fundraising milestone speaks powerfully to the Marlboro community’s dedication to this special institution.
+While challenges continue to exist for enrollment at small, rural liberal arts colleges, together we can achieve our goal.
+Just as Town Meeting gives a voice to all on campus, the Annual Fund is an opportunity for every voice to be heard.
+Raise your voice and give today

 Ways to Give